bodsvei/ONGC-Connect/BUGS.md

  - **Press back button to return to QR scanner**
  - **QR scanner is reset and ready for a new scan**
  - **No infinite loop or repeated searches**
-The app should now work smoothly without getting stuck in loops!
+The app works smoothly now without getting stuck in loops!